flipacholas/Architecture-of-consoles/articles/nintendo-ds.md

 Let me start with the ARM9, this CPU runs at twice the speed of the ARM7, but most (if not all) of the I/O depends on the ARM7, so the ARM9 is vulnerable to excessive stalling until the ARM7 answers.
 If that wasn't enough, **ARM9's external bus runs at half the speed**, so there are a few bottlenecks identified.

 Additionally, the Main Memory bus is only **16-bit wide**.
-Thus, whenever any CPU needs to fetch a word (32-bit wide) from memory, the interface **stalls the CPU**, using up to 3 'wait' cycles, until a full world is reconstructed.
+Thus, whenever any CPU needs to fetch a word (32-bit wide) from memory, the interface **stalls the CPU**, using up to 3 'wait' cycles, until a full word is reconstructed.
 The worst impact happens when memory access is not sequential, which makes it stall for every single access.
 This issue will also arise when instructions are fetched (unfortunately, ARM didn't support sequential opcode fetching back then) which, to my dismay, also affects Thumb code (since every 16-bit fetch is done as a 32-bit block).
 On the other hand, this 'penalty', as some sources call it, can be alleviated by making full use of cache and TCM.

 All in all, this means that in the worst case, the 'whooping' ARM9's 66 MHz horsepower is practically reduced to a mere ~8&nbsp;MHz.
 That is if the program makes an abysmal use of cache/TCM.